top of page

 Cora gripped Cuauhtérroc’s arm.
 “Make him stop it!”

-Fire followed in roiling billows of flame.
+Fire followed in billows of flame.
 Elric pivoted left to right, enveloping the first wave of bakali in the inferno of his breath.
 Spears flew from dying claws, spraying the area at random—the final retaliatory attacks of a dozen deaths.
 Cuauhtérroc crossed the Brother Cudgels across his chest, ready to shunt aside any that got close.
 Every muscle tensed for the impact of sharpened steel.

 Elric slowly turned to face them, his eyes wide and unblinking.
 He dropped his shield and grasped the shaft of a spear embedded in his abdomen, where it had slipped past the plates of his dragonhide armor.